The non-standard Lagrangian from non-uniqueness principle of the real scalar field and fermion field: Non-standard Lagrangian of the classical background scalar field from the non-uniqueness principle

-the Lagrangian is not unique.
-Therefore, there are many nonstandard Lagrangians in terms of $\phi$ and $\dot{\phi}$ providing the Klein-Gordon equation \eqref{KG1}.
-As a consequence, it is possible to write the Lagrangian of homogeneous scalar field in the linear combination between the standard Lagrangian and the nonstandard Lagrangians \cite{PhysRevD.106.035020} as
+We can see that the classical Lagrangian of $\phi_b$ only depends on time while the spatial fluctuations are encoded in the Lagrangian of $\varphi$.

-while the equation of motion (EOM) of $\mathcal{L}_\phi$ is still invariant under this modification.
-Here, $\alpha_j$ are arbitrary number and can be set to be zero to recover the standard Lagrangian.
-According to an isotropic property of the universe, the scalar field is generally homogeneous so we can hypothesize that the Lagrangian of the homogeneous phantom dark energy can be written in the form of Eq.~\eqref{Lsumassumption}.
+By analogy $\phi_b(t)$ as $x(t)$ in the Newtonian mechanics, it is obvious that this classical Lagrangian of the real scalar field is not unique as the Lagrangian $\eqref{LMbig1}-\eqref{LMbig2}$.
+Therefore, there are many non-standard Lagrangians in terms of $\phi_b$ and $\dot{\phi}_b$ providing the Klein-Gordon equation \eqref{KG1}.